nxtfsm/demo_helloJestTDD/tutorials/tutorial_topicIntro.md

 "Don't ask a question if you don't already know the answer."

 In a nutshell TDD works the same way: *first* you write code that checks if the code you're going to write does what you want it to do, *then* write code that will pass the test.
-Take a quick look at a test in its simplest form, readable even if this is the very first time you're looking at Javascript:
+Take a quick look at a test in its simplest form, readable even if this is the very first time you're looking at JavaScript:

 True or False...